 Students will be given a school ID at the beginning of the year.
-A new student ID will be issued in the Student Services office.
+A new student ID will be issued in the Front Office.
 Students who have lost or had their ID card stolen are responsible for the replacement of their ID card.
 ID's are needed for the following: